 International Recruitment Project Stages

-There are various stages of the International Recruitment Project that all candidates are required to complete, prior to obtaining full time employment within Australia as a Youth Worker 2.
-This is a big step for any candidate in regard to relocating to Australia and therefore we have not only created a detailed Frequently Asked Questions but have also detailed below the stages of the International Recruitment Project.
+There are various stages of the International Recruitment Project that all candidates are required to complete, prior to obtaining full time employment with Safe Places for Children within Australia.
+This is a big step for any candidate in regards to relocating to Australia and therefore we have not only created a detailed Frequently Asked Questions but have also detailed below the stages of the International Recruitment Project.

 Stage 1 - Applying and Screening